-The term 'civic hackers' was coined by Josh Tauberer, an American, open government activist, to mean those programmers who are using information technology 'to improve civic education and and participation and to improve government transparency and accountability'.
-5 Civic hackers are a leading force behind the open data movement which argues that access to government data in useful and flexible formats can support citizen action and public scrutiny that can increase government transparency (Brito, 2008).
-The movement has been gaining slowly momentum in developing countries (Hogge, 2010).
+The term 'civic hackers' was coined by Josh Tauberer, a US open government activist, to mean those programmers who are using information technology 'to improve civic education and participation and to improve government transparency and accountability'.
+Civic hackers are a leading force behind the open data movement which argues that access to government data in useful and flexible formats can support citizen action and public scrutiny.
+This can increase government transparency (Brito, 2008).
+The movement has been slowly gaining momentum in developing countries (Hogge, 2010).
 In July 2011, for example, the Kenyan government opened up some of its data (http://opendata.go.ke/).